 It is maybe 20 years ago, and I am planted in front of the massive clear funnel at the New England Aquarium in Boston, hypnotized by the marine creatures of every form, size and color gliding by.
 I am most fascinated by the sea turtles which look prehistoric and are as elusive as the Waldo figurines in the Where’s Waldo toy tubes.

-I am also fascinated by the humans in wetsuits and tanks who are strangely in there too, doing some kind of work.
+I am also fascinated by the humans in wet-suits with tanks on their backs who are strangely in there too.
 How happy and free they look.
 But covered head to toe in technical gear and freed from land and air, they seem as exotic as astronauts visiting the moon.
 I could never do that.

 As soon as my divorce was final, I decamped to Trieste, Italy.